Mark Cuban-backed Eterneva raises $10M to turn your loved one’s ashes into diamonds – TechCrunch

 “We do it in parallel with their processing grief, which is super isolating,” Archer said.
 “They are usually in a different place with their grief than when they first started.”

-One of the plans with the new capital is to enable more people to participate in person with the process such as, starting the machine work, or telling the jeweler stories about their loved one and coming up with a custom design that might have little details that represent aspects of their loved one’s life.
+One of the plans with the new capital is to enable more people to participate in person with the process, such as starting the machine work, or telling the jeweler stories about their loved one and coming up with a custom design that might have little details that represent aspects of their loved one’s life.

 The company also plans to use the money to scale their funeral home channel program nationwide via Enterprise partnerships and scaling its operations and capacity in Austin so it can keep up with demand.